Zheng0428/COIG-Kun/README.md

-# Kun: Answer Polishment Saves Your Time for Using Intruction Backtranslation on Self-Alignment
+# Kun: Answer Polishment for Chinese Self-Alignment with Instruction Back-Translation

 ## Introduction